 As a felony, domestic violence cases would be heard in the Superior Court.
 If it’s a misdemeanor charge, your Phoenix domestic violence attorney would have to defend you in any one of the misdemeanor courts, which would be in a municipal court if it is heard within a particular municipality.

 For example, if it occurred within the city of Phoenix and the Phoenix police investigated it, it would go to the Phoenix Municipal Court.
 If it was investigated by somebody other than a municipal officer—a deputy sheriff, for example—that case would go to a separate court system, the justice courts, where the county attorney would prosecute the case.

 That can be an important distinction how the case is handled from the prosecution’s standpoint, as it depends on what that prosecutor’s policies are.
 The City of Phoenix will offer a diversion program for a first offense domestic violence in some circumstances.
 For cases in the justice courts where the county attorney prosecutes it, the county attorney does not offer a diversion, at least in Maricopa County.

 In short, where the case will be heard depends on who the arresting officer is, and that can make a difference in the outcome of the case.
 Also making a difference would be whether or not you have the best domestic violence attorney Phoenix can provide on your side.

 Why Choose the Shah Law Firm?

-Arja Shah has successfully represented hundreds of people just like you who’ve been charged with a crime.
+Arja Shah has successfully represented hundreds of people who have been charged with a crime.
 She has an outstanding track record when it comes to defending everything from misdemeanor DUI to serious felony charges.
 You deserve an attorney who believes in fighting for your rights inside the courtroom and out.
 Arja Shah is a skilled and experienced domestic violence attorney Scottsdale and Phoenix residents accused of domestic violence can trust to give them a solid defense in court.

 - Affordable Rates without Sacrificing Quality Defense is Key